Holly-Horwood/holiday_helper/README.md

 Media
 - DOC Location Map Api - Crown Copyright: Department of Conservation Te Papa Atawhai [2019].
+- Leaflet tiles.
+Esri, DeLorme, NAVTEQ (Check this Holly!!!!!!!!!!)
 - kea.jpg & cathedralcove.jpg both obtained from Flickers Creative Commons website.
 - All other images supplied by Holly Horwood and Ryan Connor from our personal collection.
-- Tent Icon
+- Tent Icon by icons8.com

 Acknowledgements
 I received inspiration for this project from X
-Thanks to Sebastian Immel my mentor for all of his help.
+Thanks to Sebastian Immel my mentor for all of his help and patience.
+Thanks also to the team at Code Institute especially Nakita McCool.